Dogwood State Bank

 Raleigh, North Carolina · FDIC Cert #57095

-Dogwood State Bank is an FDIC-insured bank (Certificate #57095) with $1.5B in total assets and $1.3B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Dogwood State Bank, an FDIC-insured bank (Certificate #57095) with $1.5B in total assets and $1.3B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Raleigh, North Carolina, the bank maintains a Tier 1 capital ratio of 12.64% (Well-Capitalized) and a nonperforming loan ratio of 0.17%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Dogwood State Bank (FDIC cert 57095) is a mid-sized bank with $1.5B in total assets and $1.3B in deposits, based in Raleigh, North Carolina.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.